Helping People With Disabilities Nationwide

 On Behalf of | Apr 24, 2020 | SSD - Veterans' Issues |

 In the heat of their military service, soldiers may not spend all that much time thinking about the purity of the air that they’re breathing.
 When they finish serving and move on with their lives, though, that air could become quite important.
-If it was contaminated in some way, they could experience long-term respiratory issues.
+If it was contaminated in some way, they could experience respiratory issues.

 The U.S. Department of Veterans Affairs notes that some of these issues could be due to environmental exposure, while others could arise from infectious agents.